 Best electric guitar pickups: Product guide

 The JB is Seymour Duncan’s best-selling pickup of all time and little wonder.
 With its gutsy midrange, bright highs, and hot but not super-hot output, it can cover a huge variety of styles.

 The JB was designed to drive tube amps harder and by rolling back the tone and volume controls, and adjusting your picking style, it’ll get the best out of that dynamic tube-amp response.

-Adam Jones, Kurt Cobain, Dave Mustaine and Marty Friedman, Jerry Cantrell and more have used them one at some point, typically in the bridge position, with a Seymour Duncan Jazz in the neck a quite superb partner in tone.
+Adam Jones, Kurt Cobain, Dave Mustaine and Marty Friedman, Jerry Cantrell, and more have used them at some point, typically in the bridge position, with a Seymour Duncan Jazz in the neck a quite superb partner in tone.

-The Custom Shop Texas Specials might just be the best pickups you could stick in your Strat.
+The Custom Shop Texas Special Strat Pickups might just be the best pickups you could stick in your Strat.
 Installing a set of these in a more affordable Fender or Squier will take it to the next level in tone.

 And what tone these have.
 Each pickup is voiced vintage-hot, with enamel-coated magnet wire for that old-school heat and extra windings for higher output.
 These could knock many a humbucker on its backside.